-- As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure-I a statement on the matters specified in paragraphs 3 and 4 of the Order to the extent applicable, - 2.
+- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure-I a statement on the matters specified in paragraphs 3 and 4 of the Order to the extent applicable, - 2.
 We are enclosing our report in terms of Section 143(5) of the Act, on the basis of such checks of the books and records of the company as we considered appropriate and according to the information and explanations given to us, in the Annexure-II on the directions and sub-directions issued by the Comptroller and Auditor General of India. - 3.
-(A) As required by section 143 (3) of the Act, we report that: - a.
-We have sought and obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purpose of our audit, - In our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, - c.
-The Balance Sheet, Statement of Profit and Loss including the Statement of Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account, - d. the aforesaid financial statements comply with the Indian Accounting Standards specified under section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015, as amended; - Being a Government Company, pursuant to the Notification No. GSR 463(E) dated 5th June 2015 issued by Ministry of Corporate Affairs, Government of India, provisions of sub-section (2) of Section 164 of the Companies Act, 2013, are not applicable to the Company; - f.
+(A) As required by section 143 (3) of the Act, we report that: - We have sought and obtained all the information and explanations, which to the best of our knowledge and belief were necessary for the purpose of our audit, - In our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books, - c.
+The Balance Sheet, Statement of Profit and Loss including the Statement of Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account, - the aforesaid financial statements comply with the Indian Accounting Standards specified under section 133 of the Act, read with the Companies (Indian Accounting Standards) Rules, 2015, as amended; - Being a Government Company, pursuant to the Notification No. GSR 463(E) dated 5th June 2015 issued by Ministry of Corporate Affairs, Government of India, provisions of sub-section (2) of Section 164 of the Companies Act, 2013, are not applicable to the Company; - f.
 With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to Annexure III; - (B) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - a.
-The company does not have any pending litigations which would impact its financial position Refer Note No. 32 to the financial statements; - b.
-The company did not have long term contracts including derivative contracts for which there were any material foreseeable losses; - c.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.
+The company has disclosed the impact of pending litigations on its financial position in the financial statements.
+Refer Note No. 32 to the financial statements. - The company did not have long term contracts including derivative contracts for which there were any material foreseeable losses;

-R. Kuman
+P.R.
+Kuman